 A French Omelet is really not that difficult to make and it has very few ingredients, but you do require a bit of technique to execute the perfect creation.
 I think you will find that you will be able to master the classic French Omelet if you follow the instructions carefully.
 You will know if you have succeeded when you fold the omelet in the pan and find it does not have any browning at all!

-kosher salt and ground black pepper
+- kosher salt alt and freshly ground black pepper

-Gather all ingredients before starting recipe.
+- Gather all ingredients before starting recipe.

-Tear whole leaves off the bib lettuce head and reserve in the refrigerator.
+- Tear whole leaves off the bib lettuce head and reserve in the refrigerator.

 - Melt butter in a small skilllet over medium high heat until it's bubbling.